 Yes and no.

 I think of myself as having one foot in conventional medicine and one foot in functional/integrative medicine.
 Both approaches have their strengths and weaknesses.
-I have benefited from both; personally and professionally.
+Personally, both have helped me find relief.
 I hope I can clarify my opinion so you can continue to do your own research including listening to your doctor’s opinion.

 Expensive Rabbit Holes

 Migraine is complex and figuring out how to get better takes time, but it is possible.
-Migraine is a genetic disease.
-But you can figure out the right combination of treatments to significantly reduce your frequency and intensity of attacks.
+Genetics play a big role in migraine disease.
+But with a strong team, you can absolutely find the right combination of treatment strategies to significantly reduce the frequency and intensity of attacks you experience.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.